modraws/dumbstupidness/README.md

 be sure to join [this roblox place](https://rblx.games/18580671315) to cache all the images and sounds and whateverthefuck

 you can always ask me to add your own assets to dumbstupidness
 just reach out to me on discord, my username is and always will be @modraws
+alternatively, you can open a pull request with the asset or asset id if you've already uploaded it
+and i'll add that